nicholasgower/planet-muluna/README.md

 ## Resources

-- Metallic asteroid chunk
+- Metallic meteorite chunks, mined from resource patches with mining drills.
+Produces iron ore and/or copper ore when crushed.

-- Carbonic asteroid chunk
+- Carbonic meteorite chunks, mined from resource patches with mining drills.
+Produces carbon and/or sulfur when crushed.

-- Oxide asteroid chunk
+- Oxide meteorite chunks, mined from resource patches with mining drills.
+Produces ice and/or calcite when crushed.

-- Anorthite chunk
+- Anorthite chunks, mined from resource patches with mining drills.
+Produces alumina and silicon when crushed

 - Lunar Regolith